Fahim-Titan/3Dhouse_opengl/readme.md

 for windows users:
-find video on youtube on how to install openGL. after installing go to 3Dhouse.cpp file. uncomment this line-> #include <windows.h>
+find video on youtube on how to install openGL. after installing go to 3Dhouse.cpp file. uncomment this line-> "#include <windows.h>" hopefully it will get you working with it.

-hopefully it will get you working with it.
+feel free to ask any question.
 Happy Coding!